AdoptNeed.com

 • Can A Good Adoption Plan Avoid Some of the Risks Biological Parents Face?

 Nothing worthwhile comes without risk.
 And here too, adoption is "the same, but different."
 Obviously, each adoption involves some uncertainties, and most cause some emotional complexities for adoptees that are discussed elsewhere here.
 But adoption does involve many of the same risks and down sides for adoptive parents that biological parents face.
-The critical difference is this: The emotional journey that comes with pregnancy does not happen organically with adoption, and the stresses and strains of parenthood can pile up in different, and unexpected, places.
-Consider these stories reported in the May 22, 2008, Israeli newspaper Ha'aretz.
+The critical difference right off the bat is this: The emotional journey that comes with pregnancy does not happen organically with adoption, and the stresses and strains of parenthood can pile up in different, and unexpected, places.
+Adoptees CAN experience issues far into the future (and see here to learn more about that.)
+But as to adoptive parents, consider these stories reported in the May 22, 2008, Israeli newspaper Ha'aretz.
 Referred to there as "post-adoption blues," these stories illustrate the importance of thinking about the daily burdens of parenthood when making an adoption plan.
 The story notes that "post-adoption depression" is relatively rare, but it is crucial for both birth parents and pre-adoptive parents to think about the mundane, daily burdens of parenthood in deciding what is best for a child.

 • Our Office